Tech leads Wall Street higher, Amazon and retail stocks gain

 REUTERS: Technology stocks led the S&P 500 and Nasdaq to record high closes on Black Friday, while Amazon and retail stocks got a boost from signs of a strong start to the holiday shopping season.

-The benchmark S&P and the blue-chip Dow Jones Industrial Average ended higher for the first time in three weeks, while the Nasdaq Composite posted its best performance since the first week of September.
+The benchmark S&P 500 and the blue-chip Dow Jones industrials posted weekly gains for the first time in three weeks while the Nasdaq Composite posted its best weekly performance since the week to Sept.
+1.

 The stock markets closed early on Black Friday, a day after Thanksgiving, the start of the holiday shopping season that accounts for as much as 40 percent of retailers' annual sales.